H{\"o}rmander Functional Calculus for Poisson Estimates: Examples

-\begin{rem} Let us compare our corollary to the results in \cite{OtE}.
+\paragraph{Dirichlet-to-Neumann operator} Another application of Theorem \ref{Thm Main} and Corollary \ref{Cor Ha calculus} is the following operator from \cite{OtE}.
 There the authors suppose that $\Omega$ is the smooth boundary of an open connected subset $\tilde\Omega$ of $\R^{d+1}$ and $A$ is the Dirchlet-to-Neumann operator defined as follows: Given $\phi \in L^2(\Omega)$ solve the Dirichlet problem